Wastend/replacewords/INSTALL.md

 5) Write to the console "git init"
 6) Write to the console git pull and paste the copied path
 7) In the console, go to the folder where the files were downloaded (цrite to the console "cd the path to the file")
-8) Write to the console "javac Main.java"
-9) Write to the console "java Main"
+8) Write to the console "java Main"